 Each sample will be collected into laboratory-supplied glassware and submitted to the laboratory for analysis of selected parameters.
-The laboratory method detection limits for these analytes are presented in the UFP-QAPP, Attachment B to this work plan.
+The laboratory method detection limits for these analytes are presented as an attachment to this work plan.
 Samples will be packaged on ice and transported daily via overnight commercial carrier under standard chain-of-custody procedures to the laboratory (See SOP 3-04, Appendix D).